ldegreef/ewhitmire.github.io/_projects/bilicam_pediatrics.md

   publisher={Am Acad Pediatrics}
   }
 blurb: |-
-  'This project is follow-up work to <a href="/projects/bilicam">BiliCam</a>, in which we made modifications to the BiliCam system and ran larger study to validate its efficacy at screening newborn jaundice.
+  This project is follow-up work to <a href="/projects/bilicam">BiliCam</a>, in which we made modifications to the BiliCam system and ran larger study to validate its efficacy at screening newborn jaundice.
 This study spanned across 7 different sites around the country to broaden the diversity of skin tones in our dataset.
 From our dataset of samples from 530 newborns, BiliCam demonstrated medically accurate estimates.
-Our findings are published as a journal paper in Pediatrics, August 2017.'
+Our findings are published as a journal paper in Pediatrics, August 2017.
 caption: ''
 citation: |-
   Taylor, J.A., Stout, J.W., de Greef, L., Goel, M., Patel, S., Chung, E.K., Koduri, A., McMahon, S., Dickerson, J., Simpson, E.A. and Larson, E.C., 2017.
 Use of a Smartphone App to Assess Neonatal Jaundice.
 Pediatrics, p.e20170312.